buda-base/volume-manifest-builder/service/README.md

 ## Build instructions
 No compilation of the service files is required.
 ## Installation
 1. Copy all the contents of this project's `service` folder  to the target machine.
 For this example, this will be called `$S_H` (for $SERVICE_HOME).
-The remaining instructions are arried out on the target machine.
+The remaining instructions are carried out on the target machine.
 1. Become super user.
 1. Identify the file system that /etc is mounted on.
 You will need this because the `systemctl enable` command requires the service command files to be on the same partition as the /etc/systemd folder.
 1. Create a folder and move the $S_H usr/lib files (manifest.service) there (you dont have to preserve the usr/lib hierarchy.
 Anywhere is fine.